 - 12. Voluntary Donation: MOHFW will seek and obtain private lands on donation where landowners agree to donate them without the fear of adverse consequences.
-Specific guidelines are as follows: - Donations must be voluntary, and the landowners will have the right to refuse donations without the fear of reprisal. - Donations should not be sought from small and marginal landowners who might be made impoverished by the action. - Voluntary donations should not be sought for large amount of land from a single landowner. - If donations are required, the concerned landowners should be consulted very early in the facility site selection process. - Donated lands should be free of legal disputes and claims, and documented with the information required by land administration. - The title of the donated land will be transferred to MOHFW (recipient) through the legal process recognized by the country's land administration system. - The entire donation process will be documented and monitored.
-This will consist of information about why this particular landowner was selected as the potential donor; the date on which request for donation was made; names and addresses of the local individuals who participated in the negotiations; date on which the land was legally transferred to MOHFW; and any other information that are relevant to this donation. - Records of donations should accompany the development and construction activities / work package documents, including the filled-in Safeguard Screening Form, that are sent for Bank clearance.
-This will apply to both prior and post procurement review contracts. - 13.
+Specific guidelines are as follows: - Donations must be voluntary, and the landowners will have the right to refuse donations without the fear of reprisal. - Donations should not be sought from small and marginal landowners who might be made impoverished by the action. - If donations are required, the concerned landowners should be consulted very early in the facility site selection process. - Donated lands should be free of legal disputes and claims, and documented with the information required by land administration. - Records of donations should accompany the development and construction activities/work package documents that are sent for Bank clearance.
+This will apply to both prior and post review contracts. - 13.
 Direct Purchase: The guidelines for purchasing lands directly from the private landowners are as follows: - All purchases must be on a 'willing buyer-seller' basis.
-That is, the landowners cannot be forced directly or indirectly to sell, and at prices that are lower than the current market rates for similar lands. - Prices should be negotiated and paid transparently in the presence of community leaders and organizations, NGOs, and others who are respected for fairness and integrity. - Minutes of negotiations with names and address of the participants, and the purchase and compensation payment records should accompany the development and construction activities/work package documents, including the filled-in Safeguard Screening Form, that are sent for Bank clearance.
-This will apply to both prior and post procurement review contracts.
+That is, the landowners cannot be forced directly or indirectly to sell at prices that are lower than the current market rates for similar lands. - Prices should be negotiated and paid transparently in the presence of community leaders and organizations, NGOs, and others who are respected for fairness and integrity. - Minutes of negotiations with names and address of the participants, and the purchase and compensation payment records should accompany the development and construction activities/work package documents that are sent for Bank clearance.
+This will apply to both prior and post review contracts.